-“My passion and joy is in leading people from stress, anxiety, pain and illness to ease, energy, balance and health.
+“My passion and joy is in leading people from stress, pain and illness to ease, energy, balance and health.
 This is done through step-by-step treatment plans that are unique to each and every person.”
 Dr. Melissa Howe, ND

 By truly listening and understanding you and all the interconnected aspects of your health, I can then provide care to address the root cause(s) of your dis-ease(s) as well as supportive measures to help you feel better right away.
 In addition to drawing on the many effective Naturopathic treatments, a large part of care includes education, support, and empowerment.